py-bootcamp/learn-python-with-tdd/iteration.md

     for counter in [0, 1, 2, 3, 4]:
 ```

-during every cycle of the loop `counter` get assigned an element, 0, 1, 2 and so on.
+during every cycle of the loop `counter` get assigned an element: 0, 1, 2 and so on.

 Once we consumed all the element (when the iterator is _exhausted_) we exit the loop.

-That's pretty! compared to other languages
+That's pretty neat! compared to other languages

 ```go
 	for i := 0; i < 5; i++
 ```

-Python can be more expressive.
+Python can be more _expressive_.

 Run the test and it should pass.